Funeral Directors in Totnes, Buckfastleigh, South Hams and Teignbridge

 I am a director of Heart & Soul Funerals and Green Fuse Bereavement Care and work as a funeral director, arranger and celebrant.
 I also teach on the Green Fuse funeral celebrant and arranger trainings.

 I came into this work when Jane Morrell set up Green Fuse in 1999 and have been full time since 2005.
-I feel that working with bereaved families and the dying is the most fulfilling and inspiring work I can do and I really want to make a difference, to help make the experience of the death, the funeral and grief in some way life affirming.
+I feel that working with the bereaved and the dying is the most fulfilling and inspiring work I can do and I really want to make a difference, to help make the experience of the death, the funeral and grief in some way life affirming.
 Yes I accompany people at a low ebb in their lives, but also at a time when they find the courage and the spirit to make meaning from what is happening to them.

 My first experience of death was when my first wife died in her early 40s.
 We had been separated for a year, but I arranged her funeral.
 Afterwards I found out that the funeral directors could have made the process easier for me – I felt channelled along their way of doing things.
-This brought me to think that what families need are information, openness and support to make their own decisions, for a funeral that fits their own family culture, values and lifestyle.
+This brought me to think that what bereaved people need are information, openness and support to make their own decisions, for a funeral that fits their own culture, values and lifestyle.

 I have the Foundation Degree in Funeral Services from Bath University, and I am an Accredited Member of the Society of Bereavement Practitioners.
 I also trained in psychotherapy and wrote a book called Inner Leadership based on that work.
 With Jane I co-authored We Need To Talk About The Funeral – 101 Practical Ways to Commemorate and Celebrate A Life.